Lyall/MGSHDFix/README.md

 This list will likely contain minor bugs which may or may not be fixed.

 ### MGS 3
-- Screen effects (motion blur, fades etc) are scaled along with the HUD.
+- Screen effects (accumulation blur, fades etc) are scaled along with the HUD.

 ### MGS2
 - Some text is not scaled correctly.